mpanelo/dotfiles/README.md

 - [ ] A script that handles setup on a new machine

 - [ ] Check if there is a bug between mini pairs and mini snippets e.g. t.Run( in golang

-- [ ] Temporarily disable mini auto pair to see if it's beneficial for me